 The beach had been scoured, its once-golden sands strewn with muck and dead fish.
 A fine layer of white ash coated everything.
 Beyond the beach, acres of blackened trunks made shocking inroads into Besaid's verdant jungle.
 Some of the trees still smoldered.
 A few carrion-birds circling the bluffs were the only signs of life— almost.

 Robe blazing red in the dawn, a man stood upon the water.
 No, not on the water.
-One scrap of dock had escaped Sin's wrath, it seemed, forming a small platform out in the middle of the harbor.
+One scrap of dock had escaped Sin's wrath.
+An uneven platform leaned on pilings in the middle of the harbor.
 Excited murmurs spread across the ship, whispering a name— or, more often, a title.

 The Legendary Guardian.
 He was back again, from wherever heroes were stowed when the world did not need them.